ifconejero27/AI-Dengue-Hotspot-Predictor-Django-/README.md

-# AI-Dengue-Hotspot-Predictor-Django-
+# Predicting Dengue Hotspots in Malabon City through AI
 An AI-powered web dashboard built using Python and Django to predict dengue outbreaks in Malabon City based on weather-case analysis.

-# Predicting Dengue Hotspots in Malabon City through AI
 **Capstone Project | BS Information Technology**

 ## Project Overview